- Student MUST attend a Proposal Writing Workshop each academic year and must be enrolled on a full-time basis.

 - The Research Council reserves the right to limit the travel support for a single presentation or performance.

-- Your one page rationale for support must be written so that a student or faculty member outside of your major may understand and should include the following information:
+- Your 1 - 2 page rationale for support must be written so that a student or faculty member outside of your major may understand and should include the following information:

 a.
 What was accomplished towards these goals?

 b.
 What was the purpose and significance of the research project?